-Whereas Brian Gavin and I speak the same language when it comes to precision.
+Brian Gavin and I speak the same language when it comes to precision.
 Consequently, that makes it much easier to find the light performance and sparkle factor that I demand.
 Of course, they say that a picture is worth a thousand words.
 In that case, the halo setting by Brian Gavin on the left speaks volumes.

-Reasons to Buy Your Diamond from Brian Gavin:
+Why You Should Buy from Brian Gavin:

 For the moment, let's set everything that goes with prior competition and camaraderie aside.
 In that case, here are a few reasons to buy your ring from Brian Gavin: